evaera/RoVer/README.md

 The quickest and easiest way to use RoVer is to [add the hosted version](https://discordapp.com/oauth2/authorize?client_id=298796807323123712&scope=bot&permissions=402656264) to your server.

 You can also clone this repository and host it yourself and make any modifications you wish.

+After you add the bot to your server, you can customize RoVer with the following commands.
+You must have the `Administrator` permission in the Discord server in order to use these commands.

+- `!RoVer` - Displays a list of commands
+- `!RoVerVerifiedRole <exact role name>` - Set the role that verified members will get.
+Default `null`
+- `!RoVerNickname <true|false>` - Set whether or not new users will be nicknamed to their Roblox name.
+Default `true`.
+- `!RoVerAnnounceChannel <exact channel name>` - Set a channel that the bot will post a message to every time someone verifies.
+Default `null`.

+You can run these commands without arguments to set them back to their default state.

+When a user joins your server, the bot will automatically check if they are already in our database, and if so, they will be verified immediately.
+If they are not already in the database, they will be instructed to go to the verification website to verify themselves.
+If you are using the hosted version of the bot, then the user will automatically be given the verified state after they verify on the website. **However**, if you are hosting the bot yourself, the user will have to run the `!verify` command in order for the bot to check if they are verified.

+You should probably make a read-only channel in the server explaining these processes to your members.